Cressi-Sub: Location

+Brands

+Aer-Sub and Spiro-Sub are trademarks used by Cressi-sub.

 Manufacturing

 Cressi manufacturing facilities in Genoa include more than 16,000 square meters of roofed space and incorporate design and production facilities for each of its product lines.
 Significant investments in equipment and technology have allowed the company to expand its manufacturing capabilities, with very few of the company's products manufactured off-site.
 The company says this helps it maintain tight quality control standards and gives it an edge over competitors that outsource production.

-Cressi production facilities include a pair of ANTSI breathing machines used in the development and testing of scuba regulators.
+Cressi production facilities include a pair of ANSTI breathing machines used in the development and testing of scuba regulators.
 It has developed a production technology that allows for the simultaneous molding of up to three materials at once.
 This has led to the use of multi-material design in dive fins and advances in producing dive and swim masks.
 Cressi's expanded electronics manufacturing also gives it the capability to produce a wide range of electrical components and has also resulted in the first completely in-house design and production of a dive computer, the Leonardo.